garandal245/AntiAfkRS/README.md

 compared to my python version i think this was made better but i dont like how the mouse movement works using smoothmove from autopilot crate

-only issues that i could find is that it doesnt detect keyboard as of yet which im planning to figure out, and if you dont click into the program manually escape doesnt actually close the context menu, also crashes when used on non primary display due to autopilot not supporting 2nd display
+only issues that i could find is that it doesnt detect keyboard as of yet which im planning to figure out, and if you dont click into the program manually escape doesnt actually close the context menu

+crashes when used on non primary display due to autopilot not supporting 2nd display